brandonfullstack/AnimalShelter.Solution/README.md

 6. Run `$ dotnet ef database update`.
 This command will create the database and required tables on your local machine.
 7. Navigate to the project directory: `$ cd AnimalShelter`
 8. In the command line, run the command `$ dotnet watch run` to compile and execute the web application.
-9. Open Postman and make API calls using: http://localhost:5000.
+9. Open your browser and navigate to `https://localhost:5001/swagger` if it doesn't open for you automatically.

 ## Known Bugs